vikmalhotra/vue-global-components/README.md

 # vue-global-components

-In most of the web apps, there are many instances of needing some event-driven functionality that can be used throughout the app.
-Few examples of such functions are as follows:
+In most of the web apps, there are some functions that are used throughout the app to display important information after a user interaction.
+Some examples of such functions are:

 - snackbar
 - loading indicator